downad/aftools/README.md

 # Version
-0.1	initial - register some weapon and armor (ironwood)
+0.1		initial - register some weapon and armor (ironwood) 0.2 	register some arenatools from default_tools
+0.2.1	register some armor from 3d_armor

-## Dependencies
+# Dependencies
 default
+3d_armor?

+# textures
+a copie of the 3d_armor textures - they have been renamed because of the armor on player invertory

 # License
 Copyright (C) 2017 Ralf Weinert - email. ralf.weinert@gmx.de